iotaledger/channels-examples/README.md

 ## Supporting the project

-Channels is an alpha project that is being developed as a built-in application of the Streams framework.
+Channels is an alpha project that is being developed as a built-in protocol of the Streams framework.

 If you want to support the sample code in this repository, consider: